clavecoder/clavecoder.github.io/surge/trial-workation.md

 ## Things that went well

 1. Almost all of the purchased components performed admirably.
-The evaluation of these can be read in the **My Mobile Office** blog post.
+The evaluation of these can be read in the <a href="https://medium.com/@kenbrubaker/my-mobile-office-2a1c634d1089" target="_blank">My Mobile Office</a>
+   blog post.
 1. The Airbnb cabin rental was spacious and delightful and the process was smooth.
 1. We stayed at a hotel the first two nights as the cabin was not available